SpongeBob Squarepants Logo

 SpongeBob Logo History

-The SpongeBob SquarePants character and cartoon of the same name spawned a multimedia franchise that spans 13 seasons, various video games, music compilations, multiple films, merchandise, and even a Broadway musical.
+The SpongeBob SquarePants character and cartoon of the same name have spawned a multimedia franchise spanning 13 seasons, video games, music compilations, multiple films, merchandise, and even a Broadway musical.
 The original storyline was invented by Stephen Hillenburg, an oceanography instructor who created a comic strip about underwater life to introduce students to the inhabitants of tidal basins.
 But not a single publisher wanted to publish it.

-Stephen decided to become a professional animator and graduated from the institute as time went on.
-Joe Murray liked his graduation film so much that the famous producer invited him to become a director.
+Stephen decided to become a professional animator and graduated from the institute.
+Joe Murray liked his graduation film so much that the famous producer invited him to direct.
 So Hillenburg got into the Nickelodeon animation studio.
 A colleague read his old comic strip and said it was a great base for a cartoon.
 The oceanographer seized on the proposed idea and set about developing the characters.
 He gave the main character the appearance of a rectangular kitchen sponge.
 The SpongeBoy name was taken, so the creator had to find a replacement quickly.
-He kept the first part of the name so that no one would mistake the character for a piece of cheese and added the last name SquarePants.
+He kept the first part of the name so that no one would mistake the character for a piece of cheese and added the last name, SquarePants.

-One of the sources of inspiration for the cartoon was the Polynesian culture, in which images of pineapples are common.
-Therefore, the main character lives in an exotic fruit, which also corresponds to his optimistic character.
+One of the cartoon’s sources of inspiration was Polynesian culture, in which images of pineapples are common.
+Therefore, the main character lives in an exotic fruit, which also reflects his optimistic nature.
 At the end of season 3, Hillenburg stepped down as showrunner, which affected the animated series’s style.
 The fans didn’t like the changes.
 They even decided that SpongeBob had died in the movie, and now someone else is playing his role.
-Despite the gradual decline in the project’s popularity, Nickelodeon is in no hurry to close it.
-After all, this is the longest-running animated series with the highest ratings in all of America.
+Despite the project’s gradual decline in popularity, Nickelodeon is in no hurry to close it.
+After all, this is the longest-running animated series and the highest-rated in all of America.

-Its logo is well known to billions of people in the United States and worldwide.
-It matches the cartoon style of the show and contains its full title.
-In total, there were three versions of trademarks, the first of which appeared in 1999 and the last in 2018.
+Its logo is well known to billions of people in the United States and around the world.
+It matches the show’s cartoon style and includes its full title.
+In total, there were three trademark versions, the first of which appeared in 1999 and the last in 2018.

 1999 – 2008